juhasev/sample-ninja-help/integrations-research-defender.md

 ## Research Defender

-Research Defender is a premium service that helps you to cut down panel fraud.
+Research Defender is a premium service that helps you to cut down on panel fraud.
 It utilizes proprietary scoring techniques and a global database of survey participants to detect fraudsters.
 We recommend enabling Research Defender for all consumer panels, especially for **the Registration Survey**.
 You can save service credits by changing **Screen survey frequency**. **Research Defender** integrates seamlessly with **Sample Ninja** existing fraud prevention tools, security flags and ultimately, with panelists' health scores enabling you quickly eliminate any fraud in your panel.

 ### Configuration

 You'll need to enable Research Defender for each sub-panel you like to protect.
 Visit **Sub Panels -> Manager -> Settings -> Security**.
 You may only block duplicates and any registering panelists with security issues.
 This may be sufficient if you are building a brand-new panel.
-Enable project security for all existing meetings.
+Enable project security for all existing panels, as some fraudulent panelists may already be in your panel.
+You may also block duplicates for the registration survey and projects which is recommended.

 > There is no need to configure the maximum fraud score.
 It is automatically set to 30, the optimal setting for all panels.